kdandank/418CacheSim/final-report.md

 memory writebacks and cache to cache transfers. <br>

 ### 3.3.
 Metrics Used for Comparison
-> 1. Number of Snooping Bus Transactions - The number of bus transactions that the protocol implementation requires for the program. <br>
+> 1. Number of **Snooping Bus Transactions** - The number of bus transactions that the protocol implementation requires for the program. <br>
-> 2. Number of Memory requests - The number of cacheline loads that have to be served by main memory (and not another cache).  <br>
+> 2. Number of **Memory Requests** - The number of cacheline loads that have to be served by main memory (and not another cache).  <br>
-> 3. Number of Memory writebacks - The number of times any cacheline has to be written back to main memory. <br>
+> 3. Number of **Memory Write-Backs** - The number of times any cacheline has to be written back to main memory. <br>
-> 4. Number of Cache to Cache Transfers - The number of cacheline loads that are served by another cache. <br>
+> 4. Number of **Cache to Cache Transfers** - The number of cacheline loads that are served by another cache. <br>
  <br> <br>
-> Ideally, we want as few bus transactions, memory requests, memory write-backs or cache to cache transfers as possible because all of them will have some amount of latency associated with them.
+> Ideally, we want as few bus transactions, memory requests, memory write-backs, or cache to cache transfers as possible because all of them will have some amount of latency associated with them.
 If it is a choice between a memory request and a cache to cache transfer, we always prefer the latter, because a memory request will have much higher latency compared to getting data from another cache. <br>